davidxk/BeeHive/backend/doc/analysis.md

 That's a few classes

 ###Class
+* SaveAction: retrieves the data from <form> and saves it if user exists
-* SaveServelet: retrieves the data from <form> and saves it
+* SignUpAction: retrieves the data from <form> and saves it if user not exist
 * Report: the set of env data at a certain time point(model)
+* LoginAction: forward to DisplayAction if user exist and password correct
+* DisplayAction: reads the data and calculates for presentation
 * ReportDAO: deals with data persistence
-* DisplayServlet: reads the data and calculates for presentation
+* UserDAO: deals with user data persistence
 * Statistician: calculates the statistics

-####SaveServelet
+####SaveAction
 * reads out the data from <form> according to agreed key protocol
 * initiate a Report object with given data
 * saves the data with ReportDAO save(report)